Back to Blog

 Gone are the days when a "black box" AI model was acceptable.
 Today, stakeholders demand to understand how an AI system arrives at its conclusions.
 This isn't merely about good practice; it's increasingly about regulatory compliance.
 In sectors like finance and healthcare across the GCC, where data privacy and accountability are paramount, the ability to explain an AI's decision is crucial.
 We've worked with financial institutions in the region where demonstrating the logic behind credit scoring or fraud detection was not just preferred, but a non-negotiable requirement for regulatory approval.

-At Webspot, we integrate XAI techniques from the outset of model development.
+At Webspot, our AI consultancy serving the MENA region, we integrate XAI techniques from the outset of model development.
 This involves using inherently interpretable models or applying post-hoc explanation methods like LIME and SHAP.
 This ensures that when a client's AI flags a transaction as suspicious or denies a loan application, they can provide a clear, understandable rationale, fostering trust with customers and satisfying auditors.
 It's about demystifying AI, making it accountable.

 2. Fairness and Bias Mitigation in Algorithmic Decision-Making